 While businesses should never be used as personal piggy banks, investing your assets in a Limited Liability Company (LLC) can also affect your tax obligations and keep your assets out of reach for creditors and lawsuits.
 Keep in mind that your business may be easily linked back to you, so trusts may be a better option for those with high-risk professions.

 We can help you form an LLC or trust in Plainview and beyond.

 Estate Planning Is About More Than Saving on Taxes

 With asset protection, estate planning can be just as important while you are alive as it is when you pass away.
 Managing and protecting your assets well before claims arise can keep them safe from any claims that arise in the future.

-The Law Offices of Steven M. Adler, PLLC can help you preserve your comfort now and protect your future for years to come.
-We put 30 years of combined experience on your side to create personalized results that work for you and your family.
+Adler Law can help you preserve your comfort now and protect your future for years to come.
+We put 50 years of combined experience on your side to create personalized results that work for you and your family.

 To learn more about what our team can do for you, please call us at (516) 740-1184 or contact us online – we are responsive to all client inquiries.